KalleKalve/RandomApi/README.md

 ### Exploring Data

+Run the project in Visual Sudio.
-Use Microsoft Azure Storage Explorer to connect to the local emulator (under Local > (Emulator - Default Ports)) to view Blob Containers and Tables.
+Use Microsoft Azure Storage Explorer to connect to the local emulator (under Local > Storage Accounts > (Emulator - Default Ports)) to view Blob Containers and Tables.
 Remember to refresh the explorer to see the latest data.

 ### Fetching Logs